-- True360 app will be cross platform. - Users will have either the latest versions of Windows 10 or MacOS Catalina installed. - True360 app will be extensible to support other social media and VR kiosks. - True360 app will be easy and seamless for the user experience. - Detected WOW Moments! will already be stored on the zoo's local server. - End users will know how to navigate to their directory to find the videos. - End users have existing social media accounts to publish videos to. - Zoos will have enough internet bandwidth to successfully upload 8k resolution videos. - Branded stamps will be added to each video that is published with the True360 app. - The end product will eventually be deployed across multiple zoos in the US.
+- Users will have either the latest versions of Windows 10 or MacOS Catalina installed. - True360 app will be extensible to support other social media and VR kiosks. - True360 app will be easy and seamless for the user experience. - Detected WOW Moments! will already be stored on the zoo's local server. - End users will know how to navigate to their directory to find the videos. - End users have existing social media accounts to publish videos to. - Zoos will have enough internet bandwidth to successfully upload 8k resolution videos. - The end product will eventually be deployed across multiple zoos in the US.